How to Draw Body Proportions: Male, Female Young and Old

 Babies' heads are so large that instead of a neck, they have rolls between their heads and their rib cages.
 Even so, they aren’t as visibly obvious as necks on children or adults, so instead of drawing a neck you can jump straight to the rib cage after the head, while adding a hint of the neck afterwards.

-Drawing Elderly Proportions
+Drawing Elderly Body Proportions

 Tip 1: Elders are approximately 6.5 heads high

 While elders hold all the general same proportions as adults, as they get older they “shrink” and begin to slouch a little more, lowering their head height.
+You may also notice that the top of the shoulders align with the opening of the mouth, and the difference in height comes from not seeing the neck because of the slouch.

 Tip 2: Elders have longer faces than adults